 Complete Camera Convergence

-Imagine a typical (and inevitable) application: a football game is taking place and viewers at home and in the stadium view a live broadcast.
+Imagine a typical (and inevitable) application: an athletic game (soccer or football) is taking place and viewers at home and in the stadium view a live broadcast.
 But they can see it in three dimensions, even have it displayed as a holographic object in front of them.
 They can also change its angle of view and its level of enlargement.
 The viewer can zoom in on a particular player, and watch the action from any angle, all in real time.
 What will be broadcast will not be a dimensionally limited sequence of images, but a real time 3d, camera-based model.
 The entire model will be stored locally by viewers, as it changes through time, and so any interaction with it remains open-ended.
 Even a recording of the event, will be accessible from all angles and points in time.
 Consequently replaying the event in a different speed or from a different angle will be a personal choice.
 Dimensionality will be democratized.
+Image framing will be democratized.

 The actual recording will be done by video cameras, some stationary, some mobile, some crowd-sourced (any member of the audience with a camera can upload a particular angle).
 There may also be some form of 3d scanning using optical or other wavelengths as an additional way to measure distances and dimensionality.
 All data will be combined into a single model in motion and then broadcast.